-IALA World VTS Guide
+The World VTS Guide

-VTS authorities having entries in the World VTS Guide, in addition to providing the information listed above, are requested to forward information in the format described below.
+VTS authorities having entries in the World VTS Guide, in addition to providing the information listed in Table 8, are requested to forward information in the format described below.

 Categorisation of VTS

 When considering the development and implementation of VTS, the Competent/VTS Authority will need to decide on the type of service that is to be provided, the availability of the service and the training standards of the staff that will provide the service.
 The type and availability of service, when considered together, make up the Categorisation of the VTS.
 There are two potential beneficiaries of 'categorising' VTS, namely, the: